 Zika Virus in the Caribbean: An Interview with Dr. Esther Ellis

-I interviewed St. Croix based Epidemiologist Dr. Esther Ellis, to get the most current and locally-specific information on the Zika virus.
-Her husband, Dr. Brett Ellis, is the territorial laboratory director.
+We interviewed St. Croix-based Epidemiologist Dr. Esther Ellis, to get the most current and locally-specific information on the Zika virus.
+Her husband, Dr. Brett Ellis, is the territory laboratory director.

 Q: How many Zika virus cases have been reported in the Caribbean?
 How many confirmed?

 A: [Dr. Esther Ellis]: As of November 15, 2016 – 1,646 cases of Zika virus have been reported in the U.S. Virgin Islands, 747 confirmed positive.
 Also, 1,244 pregnant women have been tested and 86 of them confirmed positive.

 Q: What risk does the contraction of Zika virus pose to pregnant women?

 A: The risk of contracting Zika virus during pregnancy is the potential for the virus to cross into the brain of the developing fetus and cause microcephaly.
 Additionally, we are finding that a baby born to a Zika-positive mother might be born appearing healthy, but have vision, hearing or learning problems later in life.
 That is why we are following all babies born to Zika-positive mothers for up to one year.